 Business owners will need to monitor legislation changes closely and prepare for potential disruption in January.
 Using an accountant to help with scenario planning and manage cash flow will prove invaluable.

 Companies who do business across Europe will need to comply with new registration requirements to maintain cross-border trade flows with the EU.
 According to the official guidance on customs, the free circulation and movement of goods between the UK and EU would cease at the end of the transition period.
 From 1 January 2021, you’ll need to make customs declarations when exporting goods to the EU.

 A unilateral announcement by the UK Government will see a three-stage approach to introducing customs formalities.
 In the first stage, from January to the end of March, only certain goods will be subject to full customs procedures upon entering the UK.
 In stage two, from April to the end of June, all animal and plant products will be subject to sanitary and phytosanitary procedures and appropriate documentation.
 As stage three starts, from July onwards, full customs procedures for all imported products will become mandatory.

 You can make the declarations yourself, but most businesses use a courier, freight forwarder or customs agent.
 This site on Gov.UK will walk you through what you need to do when it comes to exports.

 Where to get more help?

 The government’s Get Ready for Brexit Checker is a good place to start and will offer more specific next steps depending on your business.
 As legislation is still uncertain in key areas, we recommend you sign up to the government Brexit updates.
-British Chambers of Commerce, Enterprise Nation and Federation for Small Business also have helpful Brexit resources.
+British Chambers of Commerce and Enterprise Nation also have helpful Brexit resources.

 You can also check out our Brexit Hub for government and product updates for small businesses.